 Staff travel costs

-ATEED’s annual operating budget for the 2015/16 financial year was approximately $57.5 million.
-With this budget the organisation was responsible for delivering against six key priority areas on behalf of Auckland Council:
+ATEED’s annual expenditure for the 2017/18 financial year was approximately $66 million.
+With this expenditure, the organisation was responsible for delivering against five key priority areas on behalf of Auckland Council:

-Some of the targets for these priority areas included expanding the visitor economy to more than $7 billion annually by 2021, annual targets for 2015/16 of attracting $265 million of international deals through business and investment including the screen sector, and $1.56 billion annual value from international students based in Auckland.
+Some of the targets for these priority areas included: continuing to expand the more than $8 billion annual visitor economy including attracting major sporting and business events; a target for 2017/18 of attracting $292 million of international deals through business and investment including the screen sector; and a target of $2.3 billion annual value from international students based in Auckland.

 ATEED staff also travel domestically, mainly for national industry conferences, and for crucial national policy meetings held in Wellington with government agency partners to ensure Auckland’s economic growth policies align with the Government’s economic agenda.

-The annual spend by ATEED (excluding WMG2017) on international travel in 2015/16 equates to approximately 1 per cent of ATEED’s annual operating budget.
+The annual spend by ATEED on international travel in 2017/18 equates to less than 1 per cent of ATEED’s annual operating expenditure.

 Directors’ travel costs